 - For Part 1: Participant must have evaluable disease.
 For Part 2: Participant must have measurable disease according to Response Criteria in Solid Tumors (RECIST) v1.1

 - For Part 2: Cohorts A and B: Participants EGFR mutated disease must have most recently progressed following treatment with a marketed EGFR inhibitor.
 Exception: In participants diagnosed with mutations associated with de novo EGFR inhibitor resistance (for example, Exon 20 insertions), only previous treatment with combination platinum-based chemotherapy is required.
 Cohort C: Participants with primary EGFR mutated disease, with a documented EGFR alteration (example, C797S) mediating resistance to previous treatment with a third generation EGFR TKI (for example, osimertinib), in participants with primary Exon 20ins disease, the documented EGFR alteration may arise following treatment with a TKI with known activity against Exon 20ins disease (for example, poziotinib).
 Cohort D: participants must have been previously diagnosed with an EGFR Exon 20 insertion and have not been previously treated with a TKI with known activity against Exon 20ins disease (exampe, poziotinib).
 Cohort MET-1: Participants with documented primary EGFR mutated disease and documented MET amplification or mutation after progression on any EGFR TKI.
-Participants with disease characterized by both MET amplification and EGFR resistance mutations to prior third generation EGFR TKI will be enrolled into Cohort C. Cohort
+Participants with disease characterized by both MET amplification and EGFR resistance mutations to prior third generation EGFR TKI will be preferentially enrolled into

 - Participant must have Eastern Cooperative Oncology Group (ECOG) performance status 0 or 1